 (In millions of U.S. dollars or specified currency, except per share amounts and as otherwise indicated.)
 (Due to rounding, numbers presented may not foot.)
+Years ended December 31, 2021 and 2020

 The movement in the allowance for impairment in respect of accounts receivable during the year ended: